Picovoice/rhino/README.md

     }
 ```

-when finalized the processing be sure to reset the object before processing a new stream of audio via
+When finished processing, be sure to reset the object before processing a new stream of audio via:

 ```java
     rhino.reset()
 ```

-finally, prior to exiting the application be sure to release resources acquired via
+Finally, prior to exiting the application be sure to release resources acquired via:

 ```java
     rhino.delete()